 🔪 Cook JOC Itameni/Irini Recipes:

-A companion to rice instead of eaten on its own, it consists of fish, shellfish, meat, seaweed, or vegetable simmered in a sweet and savory sauce for a long time, resulting in a very concentrated flavor.
-The name originates from Tsukuda (佃) in Tokyo, where it was first made.
+A companion to rice, instead of eaten on its own, Tsukudani consists of fish, shellfish, meat, seaweed, or vegetables simmered in a sweet and savory sauce for a long time, resulting in a very concentrated flavor.
+The name originates from Tsukuda (佃) in eastern Tokyo, where it was first made.

 🔪 Cook JOC Tsukudani Recipes: